-“The latest outbreak of bird flu in China and in South Africa should act as a timely reminder that we are now entering the flu and cold season,” says David Bollaert, a Senior BCM Advisor at ContinuitySA, Africa’s leading provider of business continuity solutions.
-“Whether it’s just a cold or the latest flu strain, these diseases can spread very quickly in a company and cause many hours of lost productivity as people spend time at home, visiting doctors or performing their duties at lower productivity level.”
+The latest outbreak of -influenza in South Africa should act as a timely reminder that we are now entering the flu and cold season.
+Whether it’s just a cold or the latest flu strain, these diseases can spread very quickly in a company and cause many hours of lost productivity as people spend time at home, visiting doctors or performing their duties at lower productivity level.

-Because a pandemic can affect a business’ ability to function, its business continuity plan should include a pandemic policy that lays out the processes for minimising risk.
+Because a pandemic can affect a business’ ability to function, its business continuity plan (BCP) should include a pandemic policy that lays out the processes for minimising risk.
 Among these processes are infection prevention and control measures aimed at halting or at least minimising the spread of infectious diseases.

-“Companies need to guard against large numbers of employees becoming affected—that’s when the business’s capacity to operate becomes compromised,” says Mr Bollaert.
-“Before the flu season starts, I advise all companies to make sure their pandemic policy and response strategy is adequate, infection prevention measures are in place and that, most importantly, employees are informed and empowered.”
+Companies need to guard against large numbers of employees becoming affected—that’s when the business’s capacity to operate becomes compromised.
+Before the flu season starts, we advise all companies to make sure their pandemic policy and response strategy is adequate, infection prevention measures are in place and that, most importantly, employees are informed and empowered.

 Prevention is always better than cure; this is a good time for the company to provide refresher information on how to improve health and basic hygiene.
 Eating healthier food, exercising and getting enough sleep will all help boost immune systems and lower infection rates—and getting a flu vaccination early is also to be recommended.

 It is also worth reminding employees how effective basic hygiene can be in reducing cross-infection rates.
-Thorough, frequent hand-washing, covering one’s mouth when sneezing and wiping down surfaces in high-contact areas like hallways and washrooms with anti-bacterial cleaners can inhibit the spread of infections dramatically.
+Thorough, frequent handwashing, covering one’s mouth when sneezing and wiping down surfaces in high-contact areas like hallways and washrooms with anti-bacterial cleaners can inhibit the spread of infections dramatically.
 Local research has shown that the use of antibacterial products alone can reduce the incidence of respiratory ailments by 85.8% in adults.

-“Pandemics are a business issue: use your pandemic policy wisely to make sure your organisation stays safe and is able to continue delivering its critical services” concludes Mr Bollaert.
+Pandemics are a business issue: use your pandemic policy wisely to make sure your organisation stays safe and can continue delivering its critical services.